SCIENT·MANIFESTO

 01

 The pressure to act is constant.
-The competitive environment, investors, and the market narrative itself reinforce the idea that speed is a virtue in and of itself.
+The competitive environment, investors, and the market discourse itself reinforce the idea that speed is a virtue in itself.

-The result is predictable: many organizations begin to act before they understand, with sufficient precision, what should actually be transformed.
+The result is predictable: many organizations begin to act before they understand precisely what should, in fact, be transformed.

 Every company is already an operating system in motion.